official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 356. In his public statement after the meeting, Mr Blair emphasised that no decisions had been taken.

-[^130] Note FCO, ‘Visit of US Vice President Dick Cheney 11 March: Iraq’, attached to Letter McDonald to
+[^130]: Note FCO, ‘Visit of US Vice President Dick Cheney 11 March: Iraq’, attached to Letter McDonald to

 449

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford357.
-The record of the meeting between Mr Blair and Vice President Cheney confirms that most of the discussion addressed US concerns, in the context of Al Qaida’s pursuit of WMD, about the need for action to deal with the threat posed by Iraq and the potential link between terrorism and WMD.[^131]
+357. The record of the meeting between Mr Blair and Vice President Cheney confirms that most of the discussion addressed US concerns, in the context of Al Qaida’s pursuit of WMD, about the need for action to deal with the threat posed by Iraq and the potential link between terrorism and WMD.[^131]